turol/smaaDemo/readme.txt

 Building
 ========

 Linux: Go to /binaries and type make.
 To change build settings copy example.mk to local.mk in the same directory.
 You only need to include changed lines in local.mk.
+The build defaults to OpenGL renderer, to use Vulkan set "RENDERER:=vulkan" in local.mk.

 Windows: There is a Visual Studio 2015 solution in /windows/SMAADemo.sln.
 You will need boost, SDL2 and Vulkan SDK.
 You also need to build the following libraries from the included sources under /foreign:
 SPIRV-Tools.lib